tteeoo/svc/README.md

 The reasoning for this is simple: simplicity.
 Most modern computer systems use bytes because they can be more flexible and efficient.
 Those are not the goals of this project.

-It has a VGA text mode where it starts reading the contents of memory from a specified address (using a specified resolution, 80x25 by default), translates the encoded colors into ANSI escape codes, and prints the output to your terminal.
+It has a VGA text mode where it starts reading the contents of memory from a specified address (using an 80x25 resolution) translates the encoded colors into ANSI escape codes, and prints the output to your terminal.